 Nigel is a trustee of the Scottish Police Benevolent Fund and Police Treatment Centre.

 Amanda became Assistant to the General Secretary (Conduct) in August 2017.

 She joined Fife Constabulary in 1992 where she worked predominantly within West Fife in a variety of roles in both uniform and divisional CID.
 She has been a divisional SPF rep for Fife since 1999 and was elected Assistant Secretary in 2012 on Fife Joint Branch Board.
 Following the restructuring of the SPF in April 2013, she took on the role of Deputy Secretary in the East Area Committee and led initially on Health and Safety matters before taking over in 2015 as the East Area Conduct Lead until being elected into her current post.

-Brian became the Assistant to the General Secretary (H&S) in May 2017.
+Gordon became Assistant to the General Secretary (Health & Safety) in April 2020.

 He joined Grampian Police in 1997 and initially served in the north half of Aberdeen.
 After transferring to North Aberdeenshire at Fraserburgh he went into the CID and was involved in a variety of major enquiries.
 After a spell as a temporary sergeant he returned to the CID and spent time managing sex offenders in North Aberdeenshire.
 He was promoted in 2009 back to a uniform sergeant’s role and worked out of various stations in South Aberdeenshire.
 Gordon was initially elected to the Grampian Joint Branch Board shortly before the merger of the legacy forces.
 Since the creation of the North Area Committee he has sat on the Equality sub-committee and has held the Vice-chair’s role.